ASSOCIATE RESEARCH SCIENTIST

 The small animal MRI scanner is part of a joint effort between ASU and Dignity Health and is located at Magnetic Resonance Research Center (MRRC) in ASU (Tempe Campus).
 The ASU imaging facilities in Tempe complement those at the Barrow Neurological Institute/ASU Center for Preclinical Imaging in nearby Phoenix.

-Maintaining the facility equipment at performance specification, including conducting and/or supervising instrument maintenance, performance evaluations, and initiating and coordinating necessary service visits.
+• Maintaining the facility equipment at performance specification, including conducting and/or supervising instrument maintenance, scheduling, inventory management, performance evaluations, and initiating and coordinating necessary service visits.

-Providing collaborative research assistance to ASU and outside researchers.
-This includes but is not limited to, the operation of facility equipment, data analysis, and the dissemination of scientific results.
+• Providing operational and/or collaborative research assistance to ASU and outside researchers.
+This includes but is not limited to, the operation of facility equipment, data analysis, and the publication of scientific results.

-Promoting the research capacity of the facility by disseminating scientific results through both local forums, and national and international forums and staying up to date with research advances in the field.
+• Promoting the research capacity of the facility by disseminating scientific results through both local, national and international forums and staying up to date with research advances in the field.

-Assisting the Biosciences Operations Director and other core staff to integrate various aspects of all bioimaging resources under Biosciences management including any new instruments acquired in the future.
+• Assisting the Biosciences Operations Director and other core staff to integrate various aspects of all bioimaging resources under Biosciences management including any new instruments acquired in the future.

-Assisting the Biosciences Operations Director and Core Facilities administrative staff to develop budgets and manage financial aspects of the facilities.
+• Assisting the Biosciences Operations Director and Core Facilities administrative staff to develop budgets and manage financial aspects of the facilities and tours for visitors.

-Applicants are responsible for including a cover letter, CV, and the names of three professional references in their application through the Interfolio website: apply.interfolio.com/88940.
+Applicants are responsible for including a cover letter, CV, and the names of three professional references in their application through the Interfolio website.
 Emailed applications will not be accepted.